grisuno/LazyOwn/COMMANDS.md

 - Copy the command from the clipboard.
 - Run it in a terminal to create the user and assign up the permissions as specified. useradd -m -d /home/.grisun0 -s /bin/bash grisun0 && echo 'grisun0:grisgrisgris' | chpasswd && usermod -aG sudo grisun0 && chmod 700 /home/.grisun0 && su - grisun0
 Note: Ensure `xclip` is installed and available on your system.

+## grisun0w
+Creates and copies a PowerShell command to add a new user `grisun0`, assign a password, add the user to the Administrators group, and switch to the user.

+1. Displays the command:
+    - Prints the PowerShell command to add the user `grisun0`, assign the password, add the user to the `Administrators` group, and switch to the user.

+2. Copies the command to clipboard:
+    - Uses `clip` to copy the command to the clipboard for easy pasting.

+:param line: This function does not use any arguments.
+:type line: str
+:returns: None

+Manual execution:
+To manually execute the command:
+- Copy the command from the clipboard.
+- Run it in a PowerShell terminal to create the user and assign the permissions as specified.

 ## winbase64payload
 Creates a base64 encoded payload specifically for Windows to execute a PowerShell command or download a file using `lhost`.